The Apple ecosystem is renowned for its reliability and elegant design .

 - Apple Diagnostics / Apple Hardware Test : This is the first tool to use to isolate faulty components.

-- Disk Utility , Terminal (diskutil) , Console : valuable for detecting disk, memory, or kernel log errors.
+- Disk Utility , Terminal (diskutil) , Console : invaluable for detecting disk, memory, or kernel log errors.

 Proceed by elimination

-Test one component at a time (RAM, adapter, cable, disk, etc.) to limit the area of investigation.
+Test one component at a time (RAM, adapter, cable, disk, etc.) to narrow down the area of investigation.
 Replace one part at a time and check if the symptom disappears.

-Some recent Macs have soldered components (RAM, storage, GPU), making some repairs impossible without replacing an entire motherboard.
-In this case, it's best to contact a professional.
+Some recent Macs have soldered components (RAM, storage, GPU), which makes certain repairs impossible without replacing the entire motherboard.
+In this case, it's best to consult a professional.